-The University of Cumbria is fully committed to ensuring the good conduct of all research undertaken by its staff and students, and through its engagement with external research collaborators and stakeholders.
-High standards and integrity are of central importance to our commitment to research, and it is the responsibility of all members of staff engaged in research activity (hereinafter referred to as 'researchers') to maintain professional standards.
+The University of Cumbria is fully committed to ensuring that research integrity and good research conduct are essential characteristics of all research undertaken directly by its staff and students and through its engagement with external research collaborators and stakeholders.
+High standards of rigour and integrity are of central importance to our commitment to research, and it is the responsibility of all members of staff and PgR students engaged in research activity at any level (hereinafter referred to as 'researchers') to maintain professional standards.
 This Code prescribes standards of work performance and conduct expected by all persons undertaking research at the University, including:

-- Academic, research, and relevant support staff employed by the University, and other individuals carrying out research at, or on behalf of, the University. - Students undertaking research and their supervisors. - Individuals holding honorary titles who are conducting research within, or on behalf of, the University.
+- Academic, research, and relevant support staff employed by the University, and other individuals carrying out research at, or on behalf of, the University. - PgRs undertaking research and their supervisors. - Individuals holding honorary titles who are conducting research within, or on behalf of, the University.

-Researchers in the University are duty bound to society, their profession, the University and the funders of their research to accept responsibility for their own research conduct and practice, the activities of staff and students researching under their supervision, and for making best efforts to provide value for public or private funds invested in their research.
+Researchers in the University are duty-bound to wider society, their profession, the University and (where relevant) the funders of their research to accept responsibility for (a) their own conduct and practice, (b) the activities of staff, PgRs, students and others researching under their supervision, and (c) making best efforts to provide value for public or private funds invested in their research.
 Responsibilities also extend to ensuring effective management of any agreed schedule for research, including the timely provision of reports or any other agreed outputs.

-For the purposes of this code, the Research Excellence Framework 2021 Guidance on Submissions (REF 2019/01) definition of research is used.
+For the purposes of this CoP, the Research Excellence Framework definition of research is used.